Did you know there are over 60,000 WordPress plugins to pick from?

 3. Word Fence

 As a blogger, it’s important to publish content regularly and stick to a schedule.
-Strive makes this easy by adding a responsive content calendar directly into the WordPress dashboard.
+Strive makes this easy by directly adding a responsive content calendar to the WordPress dashboard.
 At a glance, you can see all of your published and upcoming posts for the month and schedule new posts with a few clicks.
 Posts are color-coded based on their editorial status, and you can drag and drop them into new dates to reschedule as needed.

 In addition to the editorial calendar, Strive includes a few other practical features for bloggers, such as post statuses, custom checklists, and post revisions for republishing outdated content.